raszi/mrkt/README.md

     end

 ## Examples
-An example scripts is provided in the example directory.
+An example script is provided in the example directory.

 ## Contributing